OctopusDeploy/blog/blog/2022-q3/k8s-training/7-multi-environment-deployments/index.md

 <iframe src="https://fast.wistia.net/embed/iframe/spzw52f0dn?videoFoam=true" title="Section7 Video" allow="autoplay; fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="100%" height="100%"></iframe>

+This video builds a second Kubernetes cluster for the production environment, adds it to Octopus, and demonstrates how deployments are progressed through multiple environments.

 !include <k8s-training-toc>

-This video builds a second Kubernetes cluster for the production environment, adds it to Octopus, and demonstrates how deployments are progressed through multiple environments.
+## Learn more

+If you are looking to build and deploy containerized applications to AWS platforms such as EKS and ECS, the [Octopus Workflow Builder](https://octopusworkflowbuilder.octopus.com/#/) populates a GitHub repository with a sample application built with GitHub Actions workflows and configures an Hosted Octopus instance with sample deployment projects demonstrating best practices such as vulnerability scanning and Infrastructure as Code (IaC).

+Happy deployments!